roger3g/dev-finaces/README.md

 ## 💻 Project

-System to help people control their finances.
+Dev finance is a web system designed to help you control your finances.

 ## 🔖 Layout

-You can view the layout of this project by clicking [here](https://devfinances.herokuapp.com/)
+You can view the layout of this project by clicking [here](https://devfinances.herokuapp.com/).

 ## 🖥 Environment Support